Associate Professor (Docent) in molecular epidemiology at the Department of Medical Epidemiology and Biostatistics, Karolinska Institutet.

 - Dianne Phillips (Co-supervisor, University of California, Riverside)

 - Xu Chen (Co-supervisor)

-I am course organizer of Genetic Epidemiology (1.5 ECT) which is a course for PhD-students where we cover basics in genetics and discuss large-scale genetic association studies.
-I am also coordinator for the Medical degree projects.
+I am course organizer of the doctoral course "An introduction to Genetic and Molecular Epidemiology" (1.5 ECT) which is a course within the epidemiology programme where we cover basics in genetics, molecular epidemiology methods and discuss large-scale genetic association studies.